kyma-project/modulectl/docs/contributor/migration-guide.md

 4. The submission pipeline gets triggered.
 5. After certain quality gates are passed, the new version of ModuleTemplate gets provisioned into KCP first.
 6. The updated ModuleReleaseMeta gets provisioned into KCP.
-8. Outdated ModuleTemplate (the version not mentioned in ModuleReleaseMeta) should be removed.
-This step allows both outdated and new versions to coexist temporary.
-KLM only handle the version defined in ModuleReleaseMeta.
+7. Outdated ModuleTemplate (the version not mentioned in ModuleReleaseMeta) should be removed.
+This step allows both outdated and new versions to coexist temporarily.
+KLM only handles the version defined in ModuleReleaseMeta.

 ## Additional Resources